 Now cut out the next page and fold the page to form a Z-card pamphlet.
 Use your rough plan to complete the pamphlet neatly.

 et's do Ask your friends to write friendship messages in the spaces below.

 Example:

 To my friend Ann I will care for you whenever I can.
-From Mary
+From Mary answers from the questionnaire.

 Fun with poetry